Read the latest quarterly Rental Trends Tracker

 Supply continues to improve:

-- The number of prospective tenants looking to move has also dropped by 16% versus last year.
+- The number of prospective tenants looking to move is 7% lower than March last year.

-- The average number of applications per rental property is still in double digits at 10.
+- The average number of enquiries per rental property outside London this quarter is 12, cooling from 16 at this time last year.

 For more details, including regional trends in price, yield, supply and demand, read the full report: